All Episodes

 It was so bad.

-Um, but he's now flipped and flopped and flailed on what is a crucial issue six separate times.
+But he's now flipped and flopped and flailed on what is a crucial issue six separate times.

-He refused to answer 120 questions from the judiciary committee.
+He refused to answer 120 questions from the Judiciary Committee.

-He didn't even know his own report, which was obvious that explains the nine and a half minute disaster and why he didn't want to testify to begin with, even to have Chuck Todd calling it a disaster, and people like Joy Reid over a conspiracy TV MSDNC, hoping that Mueller's feeble performance will make America feel sorry for him.
+He didn't even know his own report, which was obvious, that explains the nine and a half minute disaster and why he didn't want to testify to begin with.

-Um, well, if you feel sorry for him, feel sorry that he was used by Democrats because they knew his condition.
+Well, if you feel sorry for him, feel sorry that he was used by Democrats because they knew his condition and they forced him to do it anyway.

 If you want to feel sorry for anybody, feel sorry that he was used by Weissman and 15 other Democrats that Weissman apparently hired.